businessdoctorands/businessdoctorands.github.io/_posts/2017-11-14-meeting-minutes.markdown

 Alina will continue as our capable organizer of writing groups.
 #### Social events
 #### Seeking funding for group activities
-Esther expressed interest in
+Esther has expressed interest in helping us find funding, a key topic for the development of the association.
 #### Maintenance of the webpage
 Gema will take care of the webpage and Vahid will offer technical support and gather resources.
 #### Communication

-We will build a communication team in charge of content marketing.
-Official accounts of Twitter, Facebook and Google + will be created.
-Cristián was nominated for team leader and Nina will work with him.
-We call for more volunteers to form part of it!
+It was decided to build a communication team to promote our activities.
+Cristian was nominated to lead the transition with the support of many others.
+Everyone can help out with communications - specific steps are included with this month's newsletter with plans to include an instructions page on the web.
 The task of sending monthly newsletter has been integrated into this team.
-It was emphasized that everyone can help with communication, and so instructions on how to do that will be forthcoming on the webpage.

 ####	Recruitment